Detecting $k$-nonseparability and $k$-partite Entanglement with Generalized Skew Information and Mutually Unbiased Measurements: -separability and -partite entanglement detection criteria

+As clearly demonstrated in Tables I-VI, the case $s = -\infty$ exhibits the widest detection range, consistently outperforming both $s=-1$ and $s=0$ in identifying entangled states across all tested scenarios.
+This observation further corroborates our theoretical finding that the optimal detection capability is achieved precisely at the limiting case $s= -\infty$, where the generalized Wigner-Yanase skew information attains its maximal sensitivity.
+The enhanced performance at $s=-\infty$ can be attributed to the complete utilization of all high-order quantum coherences in the state detection.

-From the above tables, it can be seen that, Theorem 3.3 can detect more \(k\)-nonseparable quantum states; and, except for $k=1$, Theorem 3.4 can detect more \((k + 1)\)-partite entangled quantum states, which indicate that our criteria have better effectiveness. $\Box$
+In addition, it can be seen that, Theorem 3 can detect more \(k\)-nonseparable quantum states; and, except for $k=1$, Theorem 4 can detect more \((k + 1)\)-partite entangled quantum states, which indicate that our criteria have better effectiveness. $\Box$